Justice League: Silver Age and Bronze Age (1960–1984)

 In the Justice Society stories from the 1940s (in All-Star Comics), the Justice Society was used more as a framing device for its members' solo adventures.
-The stories tended to have the following structure: the Justice Society meets to discuss some new menace, they split up to undertake individual missions that somehow connect to said menace, and finally regroup for the showdown with the main villain.
+The stories tended to have the following structure: the Justice Society meets to discuss some new menace, they split up to undertake individual missions that somehow connect to that menace, and finally regroup for the showdown with the main villain.
 In the 1940s, most comic books were anthologies, and All-Star Comics was in practice not a major deviation from that.
 By contrast, the Justice League worked together more closely in their stories, thereby having a stronger identity as a team.

 In another change from the Justice Society stories of the 1940s, Batman and Superman were regular members of the cast, not mere "honorary members" who made occasional cameos.

-Justice League of America #21 (1963) featured the first crossover story in which the Justice League meets and teams up with the Justice Society of America.
+Justice League of America (vol. 1) #21 (August 1963) featured the first crossover story in which the Justice League meets and teams up with the Justice Society of America.
 In doing so, DC Comics brought back a number of legacy characters such as Doctor Fate and the Black Canary.
 The issue was a hit with readers and such crossovers became a recurring event.

+Justice League of America (vol. 1) was published from 1960 to 1987.

 Detroit era (1984–1986)

-From the Justice League's inception in 1960 up until 1984, the team's roster always included a number of A-list characters to draw in readers, such as Wonder Woman and Superman.
-But in Justice League of America Annual #2 (1984), the Justice League was revised to entirely comprise more obscure characters, such as Vixen, Vibe, and the Martian Manhunter.
-The original A-list members would not be brought back into the cast until 1996.
+From the Justice League's inception in 1960 until 1984, the team's roster always included a number of A-list characters to draw in readers, such as Wonder Woman and Superman.
+But in Justice League of America Annual #2 (October 1984), the Justice League was revised to entirely comprise more obscure characters such as Vixen, Vibe, and the Martian Manhunter.
+The original A-list members would not be brought back into the cast until 1986.
 The motives behind this change were to dispense with the convoluted continuities of the classic characters by using lesser-known and new characters, thus giving the writers more flexibility to write character-driven stories; and to give the team a more youthful, hipper feel similar to that of the Teen Titans and the X-Men, which were selling better.
 The cast was multicultural: Gypsy was Romani, Vibe was Latino, Vixen was Black.
 However, the writing of Vibe and Gypsy was criticized for using clichés of their ethnic groups, symptomatic of writers who were well-meaning but out of touch, something for which said writers (Gerry Conway and Chuck Patton) later expressed regret.
 This era of the Justice League, which lasted about two years, is popularly known as "Justice League Detroit" because they were headquartered in Detroit.